The only guide you need to book a skiing holiday in the French Alps

 The French Alps have tonnes of different ski resorts for all sorts of tastes.
 The most popular resorts are:

-- Chamonix: A resort that lies at the junction of France, Italy and Switzerland, this one is world-renowned for its extreme pistes (though it’s suitable for a variety of levels).
-It sits at the foot of the epic Mont Blanc, the tallest peak in Europe.
+Chamonix: A resort that lies at the junction of France, Italy and Switzerland, this one is world-renowned for its extreme pistes (though it’s suitable for a variety of levels).
+It sits at the foot of the epic Mont Blanc, the tallest peak in Europe, providing wonderful views to your Chamonix accommodation.

-- Morzine: Morzine is part of the Portes du Soleil area, which is the largest ski area in Europe.
-It’s ideal for families.
+Morzine: Morzine is part of the Portes du Soleil area, which is the largest ski area in Europe.
+Morzine accommodations cater very well to families.

-- Les Gets: Also part of the Portes du Soleil area, but a tad bit higher in altitude than Morzine.
+Les Gets: Also part of the Portes du Soleil area, but a tad bit higher in altitude than Morzine.
+Skiing in this resort is great for all levels, and we our Les Gets accommodations can welcome groups of all sizes.

-- Megève: In the southeastern French Alps, this is a cute medieval town within the Mont Blanc massif.
+Megeve: In the southeastern French Alps, this is a cute medieval town within the Mont Blanc massif that features luxurious Morzine accommodations.

-- Méribel: This resort covers three different villages, and is located in the Tarentaise valley in the French Alps.
+Meribel: This resort covers three different villages, and is located in the Tarentaise valley in the French Alps.
+Our Meribel accommodations are well located within the resort.

 Like we mentioned, there are more resorts than this.
 But these will be enough to get you started on planning your skiing holiday in the French Alps.